NeoZX/plume/README.md

 # About the project
-This utility was designed for multithreaded index activation in the Firebird RDBMS.
+This utility was designed for multithreaded indices activation in the Firebird RDBMS.
 The utility will speed up the backup-restore operation or when creating a large number of new indexes.

 # Requirements